 Is nursery compulsory?

-No, there is no compulsory education in the UK until age five.
-That being said, nursery is an excellent way to prep children for that education.
-Nursery school, which typically begins around age two, is a termly program with holidays similar to .
-Children start with a shorter day, then gradually increase as they get closer to big school.
-Because of this, it’s not a solution for working parents.
-Instead, they can pursue daycare, which babies can enroll from six months old.
-It operates 51 weeks of the year, from morning til evening, so it is a great option for parents who work.
-It is a much different environment than nursery school, which is structured.
+Preschools even operate on a termly program with holidays, not unlike a primary school.
+However, as Rose notes, this is not an ideal solution for parents who work full-time.
+‘Instead, they can pursue daycare, which babies can enrol from six months old,’ she says.
+‘It operates 51 weeks of the year, from morning until evening, so it is a great option for parents who work.
+It is a much different environment than nursery school, which is more structured.’

-Definitely think about distance, which nurseries will take into account as well as they serve the families that live closest to them.
-Most great nurseries are found in the residential areas of London where most children reside—Chelsea, Kensington, Clapham, St John’s Wood.
+The obvious place to start your search is in your local area or somewhere close to where you work.
+‘Definitely think about distance, which nurseries will also take into account as they serve the families that live closest to them,’ says Rose.
+‘Many great nurseries are found in residential areas where most children often reside – in London, that means Chelsea, Kensington, Clapham, St John’s Wood.’

 At what age should I send my child to nursery?

-Age two seems to make a lot of sense.
-If they want it earlier, then it might be necessary for your child in particular—but before two, you won’t get much education.
-It’s more of a social environment until then.
+Generally, most children begin at nursery between the ages of two and three.
+‘Age two seems to make a lot of sense,’ says Rose.
+‘Before two, you won’t get much education.
+It’s more of a social environment until then.’

 And if the school is full, don’t panic.
-‘If you’re on the waiting list, keep in touch.
-As families relocate, there is often movement, so be sure to keep communicating with the school so they know how much you’d love a place.
-A handwritten letter, detailing how much you’d like your child to attend and that you’re waiting patiently, goes a long way.
+‘If you’re on the waiting list, keep in touch,’ says Rose.
+‘As families relocate, there is often movement, so be sure to keep communicating with the school so they know how much you’d love a place.
+A handwritten letter detailing how much you’d like your child to attend and that you’re waiting patiently goes a long way.’